 If you meet these basic requirements, it’s time to strategize how to ace your state exam.

-#2: Take Our Indiana Pre-Licensing Course and Pass the Exam
+#2: Take the Required Indiana Pre-Licensing Course

 Our course has been rigorously prepared and is regularly updated.
 Our online classroom allows you to print reference materials, take practice tests, and even create your own quizzes to help with subjects you are struggling with.
-We recommend moving on to the exam only after you’re consistently making 90% on your practice tests and passing all the quizzes with flying colors.

 How to Become an Insurance Adjuster in 5 Steps